GushALKDev/solana_pulsar_dao/README.md

 - Vote casting and validation.
 - Error scenarios like attempting to vote multiple times.

+The file `vote_updates.ts` contains additional tests for the new vote update functionality:
+- Changing votes when updates are enabled.
+- Blocking vote changes when updates are disabled.
+- Admin permission checks for toggling updates.

 ### 4. Error Codes
 - **AlreadyVoted**: Prevents duplicate voting.
 - **QuestionTooLong**: Ensures the poll question does not exceed 200 characters.
 - **PollExpired**: Prevents voting on polls that have passed their deadline.
+- **🆕 VoteUpdatesDisabled**: Prevents vote changes when the feature is disabled globally.
+- **🆕 Unauthorized**: Prevents non-admin users from toggling vote updates.

 ## Requirements